yuldoshevuz/authentication-service/README.md

 # Authentication Service

-This project is a simple authentication service implemented using Node.js, Express, and JWT.
+This project is a simple authentication service implemented using Node.js, Express, JWT, and PostgreSQL with Sequelize ORM.
 It includes unit tests written with Mocha and Chai.

+**Deployed Application:** The deployed application can be accessed at [Authentication Service](https://yuldoshev.uz/authentication-service).

 ## Table of Contents
 - [Introduction](#introduction)